tldoan/tldoan.github.io/_pages/about.md

 News
 ======
-* Received my Green card (EB1-A), feel free to reach out if you need feedback.
+* I recently joined Oracle (OCI) as a Principal Applied Scientist!

 About me
 ======
-I am a Staff Applied Research Scientist at Snorkel AI, working with Vision Large Language Models (VLLMs) for Composed Image Retrieval in the context of online retail.
-My second area of focus revolves around leveraging LLMs for synthetic dataset generation.
+I am a Principal Applied Scientist at Oracle working on Multimodal GenAI.

 Prior to that, I was a Research Scientist at Bosch, where I focused on addressing Open-World problems such as Object Detection and Segmentation within the context of self-driving scenes.
 Additionally, I specialized in multimodal (Vision-Language) representation learning for lifelong learning.